Mexico City Metro: Archaeological finds

 The metro system's construction has resulted in more than 20 thousand archeological finds, from various time periods in the history of the indigenous people.
 The excavations needed to make way for the rails gave opportunities to find artifacts from different periods of the region's inhabitants, in areas that are now densely urbanized.
 Objects and small structures were found, with origins spanning from prehistoric times to the 20th century.
 Some examples of artifacts preserved by the Mexican National Institute of Anthropology and History (Instituto Nacional de Antropología e Historia de México (INAH)) are: parts of pyramids (like an altar to the Mexica god Ehecatl), a sculpture of the goddess Coatlicue, and remains of a mammoth.
 The altar to Ehécatl is now in Pino Suárez station, between lines 1 and 2, and is called by the INAH the smallest archeological site in Mexico.
 The metro has led to a large quantity of archeological finds, and has also let archaeologists understand more about the pattern of ancient civilisations in the Mexican capital by analysing its underground from various time periods.

 Architecture

 Distinguished architects were hired to design and construct the stations on the first metro line, such as Enrique del Moral, Félix Candela, Salvador Ortega and Luis Barragán.
 Examples of Candela's work can be seen in San Lázaro, Candelaria, and Merced stations on Line 1.

 Cultural references

 The Metro has figured in Mexico's cultural history, as the inspiration for a musical composition for strings, "Metro Chabacano" and Rodrigo "Rockdrigo" González's 1982 song, "Metro Balderas".
 It was also a filming location for the 1990 Hollywood movie Total Recall.
 Public intellectual Carlos Monsiváis has commented on the cultural importance of the Metro, "a space for collective expression, where diverse social sectors are compelled to mingle every day".

-Lines, stations, names, colors, and logos

-Pino Suárez logo, showing the intersection of Line 1 (the "Pink Line") and Line 2 (the "Blue Line").
-The colors and iconography mark lines and stations without the need for literacy.
+Lines